substantial/choosy/README.md

 Choosy allows users to select a favorite app, so they do not have to pick the app every time ([click here](https://farm8.staticflickr.com/7391/14115656296_ba32a6b45e_o.gif) for a gif showing the gesture).

-For more intro, please see [Substantial's blog post](http://substantial.com/blog/2014/05/07/introducing-choosy-your-app-selector-for-ios/).
 To stay informed about new releases and API changes please follow [@choosyios](http://www.twitter.com/choosyios).
 To see supported URL schemes or make URL scheme contributions check out [choosy-data](https://github.com/substantial/choosy-data).

 ##Installing